cjacker/opensource-toolchain-gd32vf103/README.md

 ```
 git clone https://github.com/WRansohoff/GD32VF103_templates.git
 ```
-Note, you need modify 'Makefile' of every example to match your toolchain triplet, the default triplet of GD32VF103_templates is set to:
+**Note1:** you need modify 'Makefile' of every example to match your toolchain triplet, the default triplet of GD32VF103_templates is set to:

 ```
 CC = riscv32-unknown-elf-gcc